Grease Trap Installation

 Grease trap installation is a multi step process that Lakes Region Septic completes from initial assessment through final commissioning.

-Step 6: Inspection and commissioning.
 We schedule the health department inspection, verify all connections, test flow rates, and commission the grease trap for active service.
 You receive full documentation of the installation.
+Ready to schedule service?
+Contact Lakes Region Septic today.

 Brands We Use